Sreekanth-SP/Sample_DI_Project/README.md

 * **Setter Injection**: Dependencies are provided through setter methods or properties of the consumer class.
 The consumer class exposes setter methods or properties for each dependency, and the dependency container injects them using these methods or properties.

 * **Interface Injection**: Dependencies are provided through an interface-specific method.
-The consumer class implements an interface with a method for injecting dependencies, and the dependency container invokes this method to inject the dependencies.
+The consumer class implements an interface with a strategy for injecting dependencies, and the dependency container invokes this method to inject the dependencies.
 ---
 #### Implementing Dependency Injection
 To implement Dependency Injection, you can follow these general steps: